 You may have noticed that graphics cards aren't the only PC components with price and availability issues lately.
-PSUs with 850W or higher capacities have become scarce, and that's at least partly because of cryptocurrency mining.
+Power supplies with 850W or higher capacities have become scarce, and that's at least partly because of cryptocurrency mining.
 That's true in the U.S. and EU as well as warehouses in China and Hong Kong.
 Even brands that usually sell a small quantity of high-capacity PSUs have sold through most of their stock, leaving their warehouses empty.

 This has left the market with a shortage of PSUs and eventually led to the inflation of PSU prices.
 Below, we explain why.